 The Office on Violence Against Women makes annual SASP Formula Program funds available to states and territories.
-The Oregon Department of Justice (DOJ) Crime Victim and Survivor Services Division (CVSSD) is the State Administering Agency (SAA) for the Sexual Assault Services (SASP) Formula Programs as authorized by ORS 147.231.
+The Oregon Department of Justice (ODOJ) Crime Victim and Survivor Services Division (CVSSD) is the State Administering Agency (SAA) for the Sexual Assault Services (SASP) Formula Programs as authorized by ORS 147.231.

-SASP directs grant dollars to support eligible organizations that provide core services, direct intervention, and related assistance for adult, youth and child victims of sexual assault. family and household members of such victims. and other non-offending individuals impacted by the victimization.
-This includes 24-hour sexual assault hotlines, crisis intervention, information and referral, accompaniment and advocacy through medical, criminal justice, and social support systems, emergency financial support services, and short-term individual and group support counseling.
+SASP directs grant dollars to support eligible organizations that provide core services, direct intervention, and related assistance for adult, youth, and child victims of sexual assault, family and household members of such victims and other non-offending individuals impacted by the victimization.
 Funds provided through the SASP Formula Program are designed to supplement other funding sources directed at addressing sexual assault.
-Rape crisis centers, and other nonprofit and tribal organizations, such as dual programs providing both domestic violence and sexual violence intervention services, play a vital role in assisting sexual assault victims through the healing process, as well as assisting victims through the medical, criminal justice, and other social support systems.

-CVSSD, the CVSSD Advisory Committee, and the CVSSD SASP Subcommittee are responsible for the development of the SASP Formula Program funding priorities.
-These funding priorities must complement the VAWA Implementation Plan for Oregon.
-The SASP funding priorities complement the following funding priorities set forth in Oregon's VAWA FY 2017 - 2020 Implementation Plan (IP):
+CVSSD, its Advisory Committee, and its SASP Subcommittee are responsible for the development of the SASP Formula Program funding priorities.
+These funding priorities complement the following funding priorities set forth in Oregon's VAWA FY 2022-2025 Implementation Plan (IP), specifically to:

-- Provide victims of domestic and sexual assault, stalking and dating violence meaningful access to services and support programs...
-(Priority #1). - Support services to meet the needs of victims from underserved, marginalized and/or oppressed populations and/or Tribal Nations and to improve and enhance culturally specific services and increase cultural competency in the delivery of victim services ...
-(Priority #2). - CVSSD will ensure that "not less than 20% of the total award" in at least two categories will be allocated to meaningfully address sexual assault services as required in federal statute (Priority #4). and - Facilitate consultation and planning among and between non-profit, governmental-based, and tribal victim service providers and law enforcement, prosecution and courts (Priority #5).
+- Provide victims of domestic and sexual assault, stalking and dating violence meaningful access to services and support programs (Priority #1). - Support services to meet the needs of victims from underserved, marginalized and/or oppressed populations and/or Tribal Nations and to improve and enhance culturally specific services and increase cultural responsiveness in the delivery of victim services (Priority #2). - Ensure that "not less than 20% of the total award" in at least two categories will be allocated to meaningfully address sexual assault services as required in federal statute (Priority #4). - Facilitate consultation and planning among and between non-profit, governmental-based, and tribal victim service providers and law enforcement, prosecution, and courts (Priority #5).